G-921X8GCVEM

 What is Lochia?

-Lochia is bleeding that occurs after giving birth.
-All women who have a baby will have lochia, regardless of the type of birth they have, vaginal or caesarean.
-It is the combination of uterine cells, mucus, and blood.
-It flows as a result of the uterus contracting down, closing any remaining blood vessels and any cells it no longer needs, to get down to it's pre- pregnancy size.
+Lochia is the combination of uterine cells, mucus, and blood being shed from the uterus.
+It flows as a result of the uterus contracting down, closing any remaining blood vessels and any cells it no longer needs, to get down to its pre-pregnancy size.

 The Stages of Lochia